0xprinc/checks-while-hacks/README.md

     - revert error(); is better than require(error statement);
     - Try to use the unchecked to increment and decrement to an inrange number
     - Try not to call the full struct if only one or two variables of it are used in the function.
 Just cache the values of them in a local variable.
+    - cheap way to store constants is to store them in library as an internal variable.
 72. The constants in solidity when assigned to a mathematical expression have a property to calculate its value everytime they are written to give the value.
 While the immutables don't have this property so this gives immutables a gas saving advantage while assigned to a mathematical expression e.g. 2*10e12
 73. If oracle is accessed using block number(to get historical data), then it should be mandatory to set the values only once per block.